VinEdw/dm42-programs/README.md

 Take the two input integers on the stack and return their lowest common multiple.

+### `HYPER`

+Program to create a custom menu containing the hyperbolic trig functions.

+### `FRAC`

+Take the input number on the stack and show the fraction approximation (within a tolerance of $1 \times 10^{-9}$).
+This approximation is created by traversing the left subtree of the Stern-Brocot tree.
+The bounds for the fraction start at $\frac 0 1$ and $\frac 1 1$.
+A middle fraction is created by taking the mediant of the lower and higher bounds.
+If the input number is lower than the middle fraction, then the middle fraction becomes the new higher bound.
+If the input number is greater than the middle fraction, then the middle fraction becomes the new lower bound.
+This process repeats until the middle fraction is within tolerance of the input number.

+$$
+\mathrm{mediant}\left( \frac a b, \frac c d \right) = \frac {a + c} {b + d}
+$$

+### `Const`

+Program to create a custom menu containing various physics constants.
+Values were taken from a [page by NIST](https://physics.nist.gov/cuu/Constants/index.html).

+### `COUNTER`

+A tally counter program.
+The up arrow increases the `CNT` by the `INC`.
+The down arrow decreases the `CNT` by the `INC`.
+`CNT` and `INC` can be viewed, recalled, or updated using the `SET` variable menu.
+Exit the `SET` menu by pressing the `R/S` button.

+### `RNG`

+Take the maximum and minimum integer values from the stack, and return a random integer between them.

 ### `IDMAT`

 Create an identity matrix with the dimension given on the stack, and return the new matrix to the stack.